LightForm-group/UoM-CSF-matflow/README.md

         cloud_provider: dropbox
         path: /sims
     ```
     In this case, this tells MatFlow to use the path `/sims` inside your Dropbox directory structure.
+The path you specify here must exist.
-4. You can then add a extra key to any of your workflows to tell MatFlow to use this archive location: `archive: dropbox`.
+2. You can then add an extra key to any of your workflow files to tell MatFlow to use this archive location: `archive: dropbox`.
 If you want to exclude certain files, you can also add a key `archive_excludes` to your workflow, which is a list of glob-style patterns to exclude.
+Task schemas can also include `archive_exlcudes`.

+The first time you submit a workflow that uses this archive location, you will be prompted to authorize hpcflow to connect to your Dropbox account.